thisaltennakoon/SriLankanPoliticiansSearch/README.md

-# SriLankanPoliticiansSearch
+# Sri Lankan Politicians Search
 Information Retrieval Project

-This repository contain source code for Sinhala song search engine created using Python and Elasticsearch
+This repository contain source code for Sri Lankan Politicians Search engine created using Python and Elasticsearch

 ## Directory Structure

 The important files and directories of the repository is shown below

-    ├── song-corpus : data scraped from the [website](http://sinhalasongbook.com/)
+    ├── scrape.py : Contains functions used to scrape data and store the scraped data in scraped.txt
-        ├── songs.json : contain the final song set
-        ├── songs_01.json to songs_010.json : original songs scraped form the website
+    ├── scraped.txt : data scraped from the [website](http://www.manthri.lk/)
-        ├── songs_meta_all.json : contain all meta date related to the songs └── song_link.csv : contain links to the songs url ├── templates : UI related files
+    ├── preprocess.py : Contains the functions used to preprocess the scraped data and store the preprocessed data in preprocessed.json
-    ├── app.py : Backend of the web app created using Flask ├── data_upload.py : File to upload data to elasticsearch cluster ├── scraper.py :  Source code for the data scraper
-    ├── search.py : Search functions used to classify user search phrases and elasticsearch queries ├── queries.txt :  Example queries
+    ├── preprocessed.json : Contains the cleaned data used to build the index ├── data_upload.py : Contains functions used to upload data to elasticsearch cluster ├── search.py : Conntains functions used to map user search phrases and elasticsearch queries

 ## Starting the web app